-I use everyday materials to explore alternatives to commercial practices of marketing and consumption in favor of a more thoughtful means of exchange.
+I use everyday materials to explore alternatives to commercial practices of marketing and consumption in favor of more thoughtful means of exchange.
 Discarded materials are recycled into works that highlight underlying systems of use, value and labor.

-All the imagery for my works on paper is sourced from marketing materials that arrive by mail such as supermarket flyers, glossy mail-order catalogs, ads and promotions.
-I remove images and organize them into themes or categories as a way to emphasize excess and highlight unnecessary products and unsolicited needs.
+All the imagery for my works on paper is sourced from marketing materials that arrive in the mail - supermarket flyers, glossy mail-order catalogs, ads and promotions.
+I clip out images and organize them into themes or categories as a way to emphasize excess and highlight unnecessary products and unsolicited needs.

 With sculpture and installation, I incorporate recycled materials in pieces that re-contextualize urban settings and focus on things that are ignored, unseen or disregarded.
 Sidewalks, boxes or beat-up trucks filled with cardboard on the way to the recycling center can reveal connections to larger systems and community.

 In public projects and workshops, I encourage interactions with people to explore ideas of community, commerce and questions of value.
-I use barter and trading systems to promote more relational, less commercial means of economic exchange.
-These pieces create environments that promote connections between people and encourage the use of post-consumer materials to provide alternatives to the consumer-driven culture.
+Barter and trading systems are adapted to promote more relational, less commercial means of economic exchange creating environments that promote connections between people and encourage the use of post-consumer materials as an alternative to consumer-driven culture.